splunk/splunk-operator/docs/AppFramework.md

 `appsRepoPollIntervalSeconds` helps configure the polling interval(in seconds) to detect addition or modification of apps on the Remote Storage

+## Impact of livenessInitialDelaySeconds and readinessInitialDelaySeconds

+* Splunk Operator CRDs support the configuration of initialDelaySeconds(insert link to https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for both Liveliness (livenessInitialDelaySeconds) and Readiness (readinessInitialDelaySeconds) probes
+* Default values are 300 seconds for livenessInitialDelaySeconds and 10 seconds for readinessInitialDelaySeconds
+* When Appframework is configured as part of a CR, depending on the number of Apps being configured, Operator can also override the default or configured values for both probes with internally calculated higher values.
+This is to ensure that optimal values are being used to allow for successful installation or update of Apps especially in large scale deployments.

 ## App Framework Limitations